dark-person/ComicInfo-Parser/CONTRIBUTING.md

 ### Git workflows

-We have two branches for working:
+We have only one main branch `master`.

--   `main` : act as release control
--   `develop` : feature developing

-### Version Release

-This project will use `git` tag for marking release version, in branch `main` ONLY.
+This project will use `git` tag for marking release version, format SHOULD be:

-The version tag should be in this format: `v1.2.3`.
-For pre-release version, use format `v1.2.3-alpha20231228` instead.
+-   For stable version: `v1.2.3`
+-   For pre-release version: `v1.2.3-alpha20231228`

+### Hotfix

+Hotfix will be created on BOTH target version & developing version.

+For example, `v1.4.0` has CVE issue, current developing `v1.5.0-alpha20250228` in `master`, Then:

+1. Create branch `v1.4` on tag `v1.4.0`
+2. Fix issue in single commit `bce4df1`
+3. Tag `v1.4.1` on commit `bce4df1`
+4. Cherry-pick `bce4df1` into `master` branch

 ### Use a Consistent Coding Style